Road Justice Reports

 Report 2 – Charging and Prosecution

 The second report ‘Road Justice: charging and prosecution’ argues that poor charging and prosecution decisions made by the police and Crown Prosecution Service are failing to protect vulnerable road users by enabling bad drivers to return to the roads.
-Recommendations for improving charging and prosecution practice and case studies highlighting the failures are given.
+Recommendations for improving charging and prosecution practice and case studies highlighting the failures are made in this report.

 Report 3 – The Courts and Sentencing

 The third report ‘Road Justice: the courts and sentencing’ argues that the courts are treating bad driving far too leniently and issuing sentences that fail to discourage bad driving.
-Recommendations for ameliorating this situation and case studies highlighting the failures are given.
+Recommendations for ameliorating this situation and case studies highlighting the failures are presented in this report.

 |Road Justice - The Role of the Police.pdf||1.26 MB|